gregfavish/angulardemo/README.md

 - Error handling on client side when the API errors (make sure all API calls errrors and delays are handled in a uniform way -creating an common error page/notifications)

+- Use angular components for common elements like loaders and common form validation html

 - Adding client side form validation

 - The dabase is recreated upon the database docker container spinning up and all previous data is lost.
 Volumes can be used to keep previously persisted data if required for prod